Walk around Oahu (Koko Marina to Dillingham Fountain)

 Kalanianaole Hwy

-Leaving the highway for greener pastures aka Waialae Country Club, where a paltry $52,000 will get your club on the green.
+Leaving the highway for greener pastures aka Waialae Country Club, where a paltry $52,000 will get your golf club on the green.

 Aloha Island Mart